Universal gap statistics for random walks for a class of jump densities

 \section{General framework: recursion relations and generating functions}

 In this section, we present a general framework, introduced in Ref. \cite{UOSRW}, to study the order statistics of RWs evolving according to (\ref{eq:1}).
-It is based on backward equations and is valid in principle for any symmetric jump distribution $f_p(\eta)$.
-We first focus on the distribution of $k$-th maximum $M_{k,n}$ and then on the gap $d_{k,n}$.
+It is based on backward equations and is valid in principle for any symmetric jump PDF $f_p(\eta)$.
+We first focus on the PDF of $k$-th maximum $M_{k,n}$ and then on the gap $d_{k,n}$.